Europe Destinations Without Schengen Visa 2026

 Always check specific visa requirements for these destinations

-Each non-Schengen destination has their own entry rules
+Each non-Schengen destination has its own entry rules

 Requirements are independent of the Schengen Zone